userfront/guide/docs/guide/cohort.md

 ## Cohort uses

-If you’ve ever heard of Baby Boomers, Millennials, or Gen Z, you’re already familiar with cohorts.
+If you've ever heard of Baby Boomers, Millennials, or Gen Z, you're already familiar with cohorts.
 You probably even identify with one of these cohorts yourself.

 We use high-level cohorts to talk about changes in society: how growing up with the Internet differs from TV-only, or how social media has impacted teens.
 Cohorts are useful for this kind of qualitative reasoning, but they really shine when we get specific.

-Used in medicine, cohorts have helped us understand maternity, childhood development, general health, medicine, smoking, cancer, and virtually every important topic you’d want to know about.
+Used in medicine, cohorts have helped us understand maternity, childhood development, general health, medicine, smoking, cancer, and virtually every important topic you'd want to know about.

 Cohorts tell us about graduation rates, family values, the economy, laws, and how to run a business or grow a project.
 Any time there is variation in how a group of people experience the world, we can learn from cohorts.